agatorano/agatorano.github.io/_posts/2015-12-30-Numerai-Averaging.md

 In the spirit of the Kaggle revolution, an industrious and risk taking hedge fund put their investments in the hands of the public.
 A hedge fund at the site http://Numer.ai has spent their time to encrypt their proprietary data and present it to the public as a clean, orderly, and clear classification problem.
 They even clearly label their observations as either training or validation observations.
 This is important because of the temporal nature of stock data.
 Can’t train on the future and classify the past.

 I decided to take this opportunity to investigate some classifiers I haven’t had the chance to look into yet: XGBoost, and ExtraTrees.
-In addition to this wanted to dabble in more ensemble techniques.
+In addition to this I wanted to dabble in more ensemble techniques.
 In particular I look into averaging and rank averaging.

 Averaging and Rank Averaging rely on the AUC score measurement.
 This is also how Numer.ai and most other competitions score your data.
-So before anything I’ll review the AUC score and the value it holds
+So before anything I’ll review the AUC score and the value it holds.

  Understanding The AUC score
 -----